 Just like cotton pillowcases, ponytails can cause friction that damage your hair.
 Never use a metal clasp ponytail holder and try to switch up where you tie up your hair.

 Another key step for reducing damage and promoting hair growth is to ditch the heat, or at least reduce it.
 While you may not be able to avoid your blow dryer or curling iron entirely, make sure your styling tools are set to the lowest heat setting and use a heat protectant.
 Also, embrace your natural hair’s texture or wear your hair in braids, buns and ponytails a few times a week to help wean yourself off the styling tools.
 Heat quickly damages your hair and will deter growth.

 It may seem counter intuitive but gently brushing your hair from bottom to top can save your strands from damage.
 When you’re brushing wet hair, this method is essential, since wet hair is more prone to breakage.
 Start at the ends of your hair and work your way up to your scalp to prevent tangles from turning into knots.
 If you brush your hair when it’s dry, you can start at the scalp.
 For added benefits, grab a boar bristle brush to distribute your scalp’s oils all the way down your hair.

 At the end of the day, the most important step for hair growth is time.
 Hair will only grow a quarter of an inch to half an inch a month.
 It can be frustrating to wait when you’re trying to figure out how to make your hair grow faster but try to enjoy each step along the way.
 Don’t deprive yourself of professional haircuts to keep your hair looking its best at each stage of growth and try out new styles.
 There are plenty of choices to choose from in each stage of your hair growth process.
-Try keeping a physical hair journal with pictures of your progress, or use the Hair Journal app to snap shots of your hair at each stage of growth and keep track of products that work for you.
+Try keeping a physical hair journal with pictures of your progress to snap shots of your hair at each stage of growth and keep track of products that work for you.